Friday July 22nd, 2022, 0640-1300

-We had much easier day lined up, but still a lot of miles to get to town.
+We had a much easier day lined up, but still a lot of miles to get to town.
 I was eager to get food and take a shower after another long and hard section.
 First we had a small climb to Thirsty and then Webb mountains.
 There was a rental lookout on top Webb, with a very nice privy that I was aiming for (2nd day in a row with TP and hand sanitizer!).
 A family in a truck was just leaving as I got there…yes of course there’s a road to the top… that’s how they’re able to rent it.
 Who would actually hike up there to stay?
 The inside was locked but I enjoyed 360 views of the surrounding area.
-We could see the remainder of the road walk into town, plus great views of the Whitefish range and a few tall peaks in GNP beyond.
+I could see the remainder of the road walk into town, plus great views of the Whitefish range and a few tall peaks in GNP beyond.
 Our final mountain range was in sight!
 Final for the first half of the hike, that is.

 I’d just received a new pair of Leki trekking poles to test for a gear review.
 They seemed really nice at first glance, so I mailed my Black Diamond poles home.
 I’ve only ever thru-hiked with the BD z-poles, so I was definitely stepping out of my zone of familiarity.
 But Leki has a great reputation when it comes to poles (I think it’s about all they do?).
 So I hoped I wouldn’t regret the change (spoiler alert, I would!).

-Anyway, we all piled into the vehicles to go watch the show.
+We all piled into the vehicles to go watch the show.
 I’d been on the fence about paying to go to a rodeo (something I tried to avoid growing up in Colorado, since it just wasn’t my scene).
 But that was where the food was, so I went along.
-They happened to be handing out free tickets at the gate, so we didn’t even have to pay.
+They happened to be handing out free tickets at the gate, so we didn’t even have to pay to enter.
 And it actually turned out to be pretty fun.
 We socialized with our new friends and compared notes with the other PNT hikers.
-It eas a nice break from the trail and a unique way to experience the town.
-Everyone was very excited about the activities… there’s not a whole lot of entertainment normally in Eureka.
+It was a nice break from the trail and a unique way to experience the town.
+Everyone was very excited about the activities… I gather there’s not a whole lot of entertainment normally in Eureka.

 We stayed right up until the end, enjoying the late Montana sunset and warm summer night.
 It reminded me of being at a high school football game.
 Back at the bunkhouse, a game of beer pong ensued while I retreated to take a long overdue shower.
 Later, one of the hikers asked me how old I was and all I replied was “old enough to be your mom.”
-I didn’t mention that I wasn’t so old that I couldn’t also out-hike him, but I didn’t say anything more.
+I wanted to also mention that I wasn’t so old that I couldn’t out-hike him, but I didn’t say anything more.

 Saturday July 23rd, 2022, 1000-1800

-Rexford to Caribou Trail Wagon Camp via Eureka, WEBO mm 134.4, Segment 1 Rocky Mountains
+Rexford to Caribou Trail Wagon Camp via Eureka, WEBO mm 134.4, Section 1 Rocky Mountains

 15 miles, Gain 1600′, Loss 550′, elevation 3570′

-We’d at last made it back close to our origin point near Glacier National Park and the Rockies…section 1 of the PNT.
+We’d at last made it close to our origin point near Glacier National Park and the Rockies…section 1 of the PNT.
 This was where I’d originally planned to start going westbound.
 The high snowpack had other plans for us, so we’d done the smart thing to avoid it.
 Now we were bound for the Whitefish mountains…the range that had worried me the most in regards to snow.
 After talking to many of the WEBOs, it didn’t sound like we’d have any problem with snow by this point.
 So instead of being anxious, I was excited.
 The Whitefish are a pretty incredible range.

-We got a ride back to Rexford mid morning, finishing the remainder of miles into Eureka.
+We got a ride back to Rexford mid-morning, finishing the remainder of miles into Eureka.
 The route was along a converted railway…a rail trail.
 It was flat, straight and an easy 7 miles.
 We walked straight through the spread-out town, making all the stops along the way.
 We had a delicious and hearty breakfast at Jax cafe, then went back to the organic store, where we’d coaxed them into letting us leave our packs for the morning (we also did most of our resupply here).
-We walked another mile to the outskirts, checking out a hiker box at the hotel and stopping to get subway sandwiches.
+We walked another mile to the outskirts, checking out a hiker box at the hotel and stopping to get Subway sandwiches.
 It was really hot outside, so we were dragging our feet.

-As we did so, another hiker rolled in, looking even more bedraggled than us.
-He looked too rough to be a WEBO and we soon learned he was hiking the Great Western Loop…a route that employs the PCT, PNT, CDT, GET, AZT and some other unamed routes to do a roughly 7000 mile loop…all in one season.
-Only a few people have done it…all guys I think.
+As we were in Subway, another hiker rolled in, looking even more bedraggled than us.
+He looked too rough to be a WEBO and we soon learned he was hiking the Great Western Loop…a route that employs the PCT, PNT, CDT, GET, AZT and some other unnamed routes.
+This all creates a roughly 7000 mile loop.
+Only a few people have done it all in one season, all guys I think.
 Chezwick tried to do it the year before but broke his foot near the end in Colorado.
 He was back to repeat the saga this year.
 You can check out his blog here: https://chezwicktreks.com/

 Sloppy Joe’s misfortune was our fortune.
 His parents had come up from Kalispell to meet him at the Caribou Wagon Trail Camp, which was also our planned destination for the night.
-I’d called to inquire about getting a bed in the teepee but the manager told me it had already been rented…by Sloppy Joe’s parents of course.
-Since he was so sick, they’d opted to get him a room in Eureka instead.
+I’d called earlier to inquire about getting a bed in the teepee but the manager told me it had already been rented…by Sloppy Joe’s parents, as we just found out.
+Since he was sick, they’d opted to get him a room in Eureka instead.
 We met them all at the Subway, where his mom told us we could have the teepee.
 I asked what we owed her and she insisted it was her treat!
 Thanks Jennifer and Tom!